- Option 1: For local development and testing on your own machine

 ENABLE_TELEMETRY=false in the command above.Option 2: Remote Server Deployment

-- A server with Docker and Docker Compose installed
+- A server with Docker and Docker Compose installed.
+It should have minimum of 8 GB RAM and 2 vCPUs.

 - Public IP address for your server